uv10000/P3/writeup_P3_U_Voll.md

 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

 I got outputFeatureMap() working after having some technical details with the visibility of TF-Variables.

+My description and interpretation of those problems is the following:
+In the function LeNet() certain layers like e.g. ap1 of the TF-computation-graph are defined.
+Clearly they must be stored persistently somewhere, in order to be available when the TF session is execute.
+However they seem to have been hidden to the "saver".
+I believe this is because the python variabel "ap1" (a reference?!) is a local variable of LeNet().
+My fix was to return all variables like ap1 from LeNet(), such they were visible on the level where "saver" was trying to find them.

+Still I am confused about this technical issue, all comments welcome.

 Here comes the layer ap1 (first pooling layer) upon activation with the stop sign.